 As the wife of one of the world’s most respected chefs, Nadine’s sense of flavour is clever, complex, cheffy.
 When she makes chicken schnitzel, she saves the crackling to have with rice for breakfast the morning after; she sticks a salt-and-sugar cured egg yolk in the middle of a macaron, as a substitute for jam.

-She is deeply relatable but exquisitely extravagant; part who you are and part who you would like to be.
+She is deeply relatable but absurdly extravagant; part who you are and part who you would like to be.
 She is me, but an overly-curated, larger-than-life version of me.